ravignad/likefit/README.md

 ### Poisson

-Fit a normal distribution to a histogram
+The example below fits a normal distribution to a histogram

 ```py
 import numpy as np